aws-samples/serverless-patterns/s3-eventbridge-ecs/README.md

     ![ECR Image ARN](ecr-task-uri.JPG)

 5. Make the following changes in the [terraform script](pattern_s3_eb_ecs.tf):
-    - Line 2 - Replace the placeholder "REPLACE_ME_WITH_S3_BUCKET" with an unique S3 bucket name. you can create an S3 bucket with CLI commnand as below :
+    - Line 2 - Replace the placeholder "REPLACE_ME_WITH_S3_BUCKET" with an unique S3 bucket name.
+The terraform will create the S3 bucket
-        ~~~ code
-        aws s3api create-bucket --bucket your-bucket-name --region aws-region

     - Line 4 - Replace the placeholder "REPLACE_ME_WITH_ECR_IMAGE_ARN" with the image URI, from step 4 above
-    - Line 5 - Replace the placeholder "REPLACE_ME_WITH_SUBNET_ID" with a VPC subnet block from your AWS account
+    - Line 5 - Replace the placeholder "REPLACE_ME_WITH_SUBNET_ID" with a VPC subnet block from your AWS account.
+The subnets can come from the default or any existing VPCs in the AWS account
     - Line 6 - Replace the placeholder "REPLACE_ME_WITH_AWS_REGION" with the AWS region where the script will deploy resources

     ~~~~ code